 GENERAL INFORMATION FOR PARENTS AND CARERS

 The designated safeguarding officer at Whitefield Primary School is the Headteacher Miss N Carroll.
 Other senior staff are also trained to deal with safeguarding issues.
-These include, Mrs J Wright the Deputy headteacher, Mrs Menagh the Inclusion Manager and in the Early Years setting Mrs T Gaskell, the Early Years Manager.
+These include, Mrs J Wright the Deputy headteacher and Mrs Menagh the Inclusion Manager

 The fundamental British values of democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs are implicitly embedded in the 2014 Early Years Foundation Stage.

 EQUALITIES and DISABILITIES